 Ibadan

-Ibadan (UK: /ɪˈbædən/, US: /ɪˈbɑːdən/;[4] Yoruba: Ìbàdàn) is the capital and most populous city of Oyo State, in Nigeria.
+Ibadan (.mw-parser-output .IPA-label-small{font-size:85%}.mw-parser-output .references .IPA-label-small,.mw-parser-output .infobox .IPA-label-small,.mw-parser-output .navbox .IPA-label-small{font-size:100%}UK: /ɪˈbædən/, US: /ɪˈbɑːdən/;[4] Yoruba: Ìbàdàn) is the capital and most populous city of Oyo State, in Nigeria.
 It is the third-largest city by population in Nigeria after Lagos and Kano, with a total population of 2,649,000 as of 2021, and over 3 million people within its metropolitan area.
 It is one of the country's largest cities by geographical area.
 At the time of Nigeria's independence in 1960, Ibadan was the largest and most populous city in the country, and the second-most populous in Africa behind Cairo.
 Ibadan is ranked one of the fastest-growing cities in sub-Saharan Africa, according to the UN Human Settlements Program (2022).[5]
 It is also ranked third in West Africa in the tech startups index.
 Ibadan joined the UNESCO Global Network of Learning Cities in 2016.
-Ibadan is located in south-western Nigeria, 128 kilometres (80 mi) inland northeast of Lagos and 530 kilometres (330 mi) southwest of Abuja, the federal capital.
+Ibadan is located in south-western Nigeria, 129 kilometres (80 mi) inland northeast of Lagos and 530 kilometres (330 mi) southwest of Abuja, the federal capital.
 It is a prominent transit point between the coastal region and areas in the hinterland of the country.
-Ibadan had been the administrative centre of the old Western Region since the early days of British colonial rule, and parts of the city's ancient protective walls still stand to this day.
+Ibadan had been the administrative center of the old Western Region since the early days of British colonial rule, and parts of the city's ancient protective walls still stand to this day.
 The principal inhabitants of the city are the Yoruba people, as well as various communities (notably Igbo, Hausa, Edo, and Ibibio) from other parts of the country.